-Key information on each Director's professional qualifications and background is set out under the sections "Board of Directors" and "Further Information on Directors" of the Company's Annual Report.
+Key information on the Director's qualifications, background, directorships and appointments are provided under the section "Board of Directors" of the Company's Annual Report3.
 The Directors' membership in various Board Committees is also set out herein.
-Information on their shareholdings in the Company's ultimate holding company, Oversea-Chinese Banking Corporation Limited ("OCBC Bank") are disclosed in the Directors' Report that accompanies the Company's financial statements for the financial year ended 31 December 2020 ("FY2020").
+Information on their shareholdings in the Company's ultimate holding company, Oversea-Chinese Banking Corporation Limited ("OCBC Bank") are disclosed in the Directors' Report that accompanies the Company's Financial Statements for the financial year ended 31 December 2021 ("FY2021").
 The Directors do not hold any shares in the Company or its penultimate holding company, Great Eastern Holdings Limited ("GEH").